 – If you`re taking the train car to the 110m rolling pin slide get off at the tennis courts or pool.
 The rolling slide is located between the two.

-– Most shops in the park only carry boxed snacks or toys.
+– Shops in the park carry boxed snacks or toys.
 Drink vending machines are plentiful.

 – Always carry water, sunscreen, mosquito repellant and a change of clothes.

-– Put kodomo no kuni (子供の国）in your car navi.
+– Put kodomo no kuni (子供の国) in your car navigation.
 It will take you straight to the parking lot.

 History: Kodomo no Kuni (Children`s Land) was founded in commemoration of the Royal Marriage of Prince Akihito and Princess Michiko.
 It has been open since May 5th (Children`s Day) 1965.